 Women simply want to birth normally after a cesarean and they want to avoid the risks associated with multiple repeat cesarean sections.
 Some women have found that the only way they can do this in their community is to birth at home.

 The American College of Obstetricians and Gynecologists (ACOG, 2010) describes VBAC as a reasonable and appropriate choice for “most women” with one prior cesarean and for “some women” with two prior cesareans.
 The National Institutes of Health (2010) says “trial of labor is a reasonable option for many pregnant women with one prior low transverse uterine incision.”
 There was even a presentation at the 2010 NIH VBAC Conference discussing how there are not enough anesthesiologists in the United States to provide 24/7 coverage of all birthing units nationwide, but that VBAC could be offered safely nonetheless.

-So increasingly, more women are opting to birth at home because they feel like they have no other choice or due to the many benefits of home birth.
-As the CDC recently reported, “After a decline from 1990 to 2004, the percentage of U.S. births that occurred at home increased by 29%, from 0.56% of births in 2004 to 0.72% in 2009” (MacDorman, 2012).
-Women feel like if they go to the hospital, they will ultimately have another cesarean because their OB or hospital administrators are not really supportive.
+So increasingly, more women are opting to birth at home because they feel like they have no other choice or they simply prefer to birth at home.
+As the CDC recently reported, “After a decline from 1990 to 2004, the percentage of U.S. births that occurred at home increased by 29%, from 0.56% of births in 2004 to 0.72% in 2009.”
+(MacDorman, 2012) Women feel like if they go to the hospital, they will ultimately have another cesarean because their OB or hospital administrators are not really supportive.

-Most women will be fine giving birth at home, but there will be women who have urgent, time sensitive complications at home that require immediate hospital transfer which is only possible if your care provider identifies the symptoms in a timely manner.
-And if that hospital-based advanced medical care (i.e., drugs, surgery, blood products, etc.) is not reached in time, dire consequences could occur.
+The concern than many women have is “what if something happens.”
+Most women will be fine giving birth at home, but there will be women who have urgent, time sensitive complications at home that require immediate hospital transfer.
+If that hospital-based advanced medical care (i.e., drugs, surgery, blood products, etc.) is not reached in time, dire consequences could occur.
 This is the risk of home birth.

 Uterine rupture and home birth